Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 -Issues and Projects: Tools for tracking tasks, bugs, and feature requests.

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.
 Version Control with Git:

 ANSWERS:

--A GitHub repository, is a storage space for project files, including the history of changes made to those files.
+A GitHub repository, is a storage space for project files, including the history of changes made to those files.

 THIS IS HOW TO CREATE NEW REPOSITORY: